Security¶

 target:

-name: <secret-name> # the kubernetes secret name
+name: <secret-name> # The Kubernetes secret name

 data:

-- secretKey: username # the kubernetes secret key
+- secretKey: username # The Kubernetes secret key

 remoteRef:

-key: constellation/external-secrets/test # change to your path
+key: constellation/external-secrets/test # Change to your path

-property: username # the AWS secret key
+property: username # The AWS secret key

 - secretKey: password